Shoe polish: Modern day

-In recent years, there has been a rise in popularity of high-end shoe polishes, such as Saphir made by Avel and Boot Black made by Columbus.
+The global shoe polish market remains in transition as market forecasters analyze future trends.
+There is little belief that the shoe shine markets will ever meet reach previous demand, but the overall market is expected to grow from its current levels due to rising disposable income levels, urbanization, corporate culture, fashion trends, and e-commerce growth.
+Specific trends, such as increased focused on personal grooming, a growing footwear industry, product innovations, and brand loyalty are acting as acting as market drivers, reinforcing growth projections provided that market restraints like: substitute products, economic downturns, environmental concerns, and health concerns, do not impact those trends.

 Usage

 Shoe polish is applied to the shoe using a rag, cloth, brush, or with bare fingers.
-Shoe polish is not a cleaning product: it is suited for clean and dry shoes.
-A vigorous rubbing action to apply the polish evenly to the boot, followed by further buffing with a clean dry cloth or brush, usually provides good results.
-Another technique, known as spit-polishing or bull polishing, involves gently rubbing polish into the leather with a cloth and a drop of water or spit.
-This action achieves the mirror-like, high-gloss finish sometimes known as a spit shine or bull which is especially valued in military organizations.
+Shoe polish is not a cleaning product, its application is for clean and dry shoes.
+Vigorous rubbing action is often required to apply the polish evenly to the boot, followed by further buffing with a clean dry cloth or brush.
+Another technique, known as "spit-polishing" or "bull polishing", involves gently rubbing polish into the leather with a cloth and a drop of water or spit.
+This action achieves the mirror-like, high-gloss finish sometimes known as a "spit" or "bull" shine, which is especially valued in military organizations.
 Despite the term, saliva is less commonly used as the vehicle or diluent with polish than is water.
 Polishes containing carnauba wax can be used as a protective coating to extend the life and look of a leather shoe.

-Shoe polish may be purchased pre-soaked into a hard sponge, which can be used to buff leather without needing to apply any additional polish to either the leather or the sponge.
-This is usually known as an applicator.